aclaf/flagrant/docs/explanation/concepts.md

 ### Understanding precedence and composition

 Since argument files expand inline, their position determines precedence.
 Arguments you specify directly on the command line after an argument file override values from that file (last-wins semantics).
 The invocation `app @base.args --output=custom.txt` uses the command-line output value even if `base.args` specifies a different output.
-Multiple argument files process in order: `app @base.args @overrides.args` applies base configuration first, then overrides.
+The parser processes multiple argument files in order: `app @base.args @overrides.args` applies base configuration first, then overrides.

 ### How argument files integrate